Home > Techniques > Specialty Sewing > How to Make Adjustable Straps

-- With the strap once again wrong side up, find the opposite raw end and collect one of the rings.
+- With the strap once still wrong side up, find the opposite raw end and collect one of the rings.
 Remember, this may be a ring or a swivel hook, and in either case, may already be attached with a tab to your project.

 - Feed the raw end through the ring.

 - Then, thread that raw end back through the slider.